 - Test your electronics, gas, heating and air conditioning systems, as well as all smoke/carbon monoxide detectors.

-- Change engine oil in your generator and run it to check for proper operation.
+- Change engine oil in your generator and start and run it to check for proper operation.

 - Open and inspect all compartments and furniture.